Mauban: Economy

 In 2000, the Quezon Power Project, a 440 megawatt coal power plant was constructed to bring consistent power to the area.
 It was the first privately built, owned, and operated power generating facility in the Philippines.

 Education

-As of August 2008, the Department of Education lists 35 public schools in Mauban; 29 are Elementary schools, while the remaining 6 are High Schools.
-The Elementary schools are divided into two districts: Mauban North and Mauban South.
+There are two schools district offices which govern all educational institutions within the municipality.
+They oversee the management and operations of all private and public, from primary to secondary schools.
+These are Mauban North Schools District and Mauban South Schools District.